wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 38:**

 • Evaluated samples from the generator trained for 2 days.
 They were better than the note-by-note approach, but still pretty bad...

+---

+**Day 39:**

+• Created and started training a **very** deep LSTM network for music generation.
+This one follows my old methods where it's trained in a teacher-forcing manner and the data is represented solely by notes instead if having chords as well.
+Using a deep LSTM network with 8 LSTM layers gave me the best results several months ago, so I'm trying that approach.